 The 2015 and 2017 articles can both be found in Annals of Oncology and are freely downloadable.

-Despite all the efforts done so far, access to essential drugs in Oncology is still asymmetric.
-In this podcast, Teresa Amaral, member of the ESMO YOC, interviews Professor Martine Piccart (Scientific Director of the Institut Jules Bordet, Universite Libre de Bruxelles, Belgium) that shares valuable insights on the work that has been done on this field by the ESMO Magnitude of Clinical Benefit Scale (ESMO – MCBS) group.
+In this podcast Teresa Amaral, member of the ESMO YOC, interviews Professor Martine Piccart (Scientific Director of the Institut Jules Bordet, Universite Libre de Bruxelles, Belgium) who shares valuable insights on the work that has been done in the field of access to essential cancer medicines by the ESMO-Magnitude of Clinical Benefit Scale (ESMO – MCBS) Working Group

 In January 2020, the manuscript ‘EHA evaluation of the ESMO-Magnitude of Clinical Benefit Scale version 1.1 (ESMO-MCBS v1.1) for hematological malignancies’ has been published.
 The study presents the results of the first feasibility testing of the ESMO-MCBS v1.1 for haematological malignancies.
 Based on the findings of this study, ESMO and EHA are committed to develop a version of the ESMO-MCBS that is validated for haematological malignancies.